-Perform the following procedure to install Java on the master host, standby master host, and on each segment host in your Greenplum Database cluster.
+Perform the following procedure to install Java on the coordinator host, standby coordinator host, and on each segment host in your Greenplum Database cluster.
 You will use the

 gpssh utility where possible to run a command on multiple hosts.

-Log in to your Greenplum Database master host:
+Log in to your Greenplum Database coordinator host:

 Determine the version(s) of Java installed on the system:

-If the system does not include a Java version 8 or 11 installation, install one of these Java versions on the master host, standby master host, and on each Greenplum Database segment host.
+If the system does not include a Java version 8 or 11 installation, install one of these Java versions on the coordinator host, standby coordinator host, and on each Greenplum Database segment host.

-Create a text file that lists your Greenplum Database standby master host and segment hosts, one host name per line.
+Create a text file that lists your Greenplum Database standby coordinator host and segment hosts, one host name per line.
 For example, a file named

 gphostfile may include: